 What is the Policing Authority?

-The Policing Authority is an independent body which provides oversight of the provision of policing services in Ireland by the Garda Síochána.
+The Policing Authority is an independent statutory body whose role is to oversee the performance of the Garda Síochána in its provision of policing services.

 When was it set up?

-The Authority was established by the Garda Síochána (Policing Authority and Miscellaneous Provisions) Act 2015, which completed its passage through both Houses of the Oireachtas on 16 December 2015.
-The legislation sets out the functions of the Authority and can be viewed here.
+The Authority was established by the Garda Síochána (Policing Authority and Miscellaneous Provisions) Act 2015 on 1 January 2016.
+This legislation sets out the functions of the Authority.

 Is the Policing Authority independent?